London, United Kingdom

 10:00 Debate: Redefining Partnership

-The continued realignment of business, policy, economy, and geopolitics is redefining Africa's position on the world stage.
-With new economic power centres emerging, new partnerships growing, and the world trade map being transformed, the continent is rapidly becoming pivotal to the foreign engagement strategies of major powers and emerging markets.
+New economic centres are emerging, new partnerships are forming, the world trade map is being redrawn - and Africa is at the centre of it.
+The continent is rapidly becoming pivotal to the foreign engagement strategies of major powers and emerging markets alike, and it knows it.

 10:45 Spotlight: Navigating a New Trade Paradigm